workadaptive/content/_articles/b2b-sales-crm-automation.md

 ## The Competitive Window

-September-October 2025 was the breakthrough.
-AI became reliable enough for this.
+September-October 2025 was when AI became reliable enough for this.

-Right now, November 2025, early adopters are deploying multiple agents while most companies are still "evaluating AI."
+November 2025: early adopters are deploying multiple agents while most companies are still "evaluating AI."

-**In 6 months:** Early adopters will have multiple agents deployed, late movers will be starting from scratch, the capability gap will be massive.
+**In 6 months:** Early adopters will have refined multiple agents through real usage.
+Late movers will be starting from scratch.
+The capability gap will be substantial.

-**Companies acting now are building advantages while competitors plan.**
+Companies acting now are building experience while competitors plan.

 ## Getting Started